Achnatherum

-Achnatherum is a genus of plants which includes several species of needlegrass.
+Achnatherum is a genus of flowering plants in the grass family, Poaceae.
+It includes 20 species of needlegrass native to temperate Eurasia and North Africa.
 Several needlegrass species have been switched between Achnatherum and genus Stipa; taxonomy between the two closely related genera is still uncertain.

-Achnatherum hymenoides was useful as a food source to Native Americans.
-Achnatherum brachychaetum is best known as a noxious weed.
+In 2019 Peterson et al. reorganized the genera in tribe Stipeae based on molecular DNA studies, and placed the species from the Americas into other genera.

 Species

-Species recognized by Plants of the World Online as of November 2019:
+20 species are accepted by Plants of the World Online as of October 2024: